The Mind Benders (1963 film): Reception

 In a contemporary review for The New York Times, critic Howard Thompson called the film an "experiment that doesn't hold water" and wrote: "Credit the Dearden-Relph unit for a smoothly machined drama, not entirely convincing but at least original...[T]he film slides downhill toward the conclusion that love conquers all, even science.
 The finale is a highly circumstantial childbirth.
 Mr. Bogarde, whose coiled, jittery behavior has no place in a 'top secret' laboratory, also murmurs something about experimental freedom."

 In a modern-day review, TV Guide called the film "a strange movie that leaves a deeper impression than one might expect due to the originality of the plot and the tense direction.
 It is the direct predecessor of Altered States."

 The film was a box-office disappointment.
+Relph said "it didn't really come off but it was an interesting film."